-The Dream Car Art Contest 2021 invites children from across the UK to share ideas about the future of mobility by drawing their dream cars.
-After entries opened for the 2021 contest last week, we asked Sophie Morgan, our Olympic and Paralympic mobility ambassador who is also a trained artist, for her tips for budding young creatives.
+The Dream Car Art Contest invites children from across the UK to share ideas about the future of mobility by drawing their dream cars.
+We asked Sophie Morgan, our Olympic and Paralympic mobility ambassador who is also a trained artist, for her tips for budding young creatives.

 TGB Blog: How would you describe your style of art?